davidcao1337/cloud-gcp-app/README.md

 A basic web app that features a very simple chatbot.
 The bot will answer inquiries about the University of Cincinnati.

 ## How To Use
-1. Greet the bot
+1. Greet the bot (Hello, hi, etc.)
 2. Answer its questions
-3. Ask it questions
+3. Ask it questions (Inquiries Examples)
 4. Say "bye" to end the conversation

 ## Inquiries Examples